phpsa/laravel-addresses/README.md

 # Rinvex Addresses

 ⚠️ This package is abandoned and no longer maintained.
-No replacement package was suggested. ⚠️

-👉 If you are interested to step on as the main maintainer of this package, please [reach out to me](https://twitter.com/omranic)!
+It has been moved to: https://github.com/customd/laravel-addressable. ⚠️

 ---